vjandrea/vjandrea-social/README.md

 * Pinterest
 * Twitter

-Icons with links appear only if the handle is present.
+An icon appears only if its account has been configured.

+TODO: add more social networks
+TODO: allow changes in the order of icons